 The answer depends on investors’ personal circumstances, risk profile and longer-term financial planning objectives.
 We therefore suggest that investors consult a professional financial advisor who can help identify investment solutions that address their specific requirements, which may include:

-Investing in an FSB-approved collective investment scheme (unit trust fund) that includes offshore assets (e.g. the Investec Diversified Income, Cautious Managed, Opportunity, Equity and Value funds).
-For example, a Regulation 28-compliant multi-asset or balanced fund is allowed to invest up to 25% in international assets.
+Investing in an FSCA-approved* collective investment scheme (unit trust fund) that includes offshore assets (e.g. the Investec Diversified Income, Cautious Managed, Opportunity, Equity and Value funds).
+For example, a Regulation 28-compliant multi-asset or balanced fund is allowed to invest up to 30% in international assets.
 By making use of this type of fund, investors are effectively appointing a professional money manager who has the time, experience and access to information to decide when and how much to invest offshore on their behalf, and into which assets.
-Given relative valuations, most South African multi-asset funds are at the 25% offshore limit, and therefore the key decision is to select a manager who has a proven long-term track record and capability of investing offshore.
+Given relative valuations, most South African multi-asset funds are at the 30% offshore limit, and therefore the key decision is to select a manager who has a proven long-term track record and capability of investing offshore.

 As a subset of this option, a worldwide flexible fund, such as the Investec Worldwide Flexible Fund, is potentially a more efficient investment solution as it is not constrained by geographical or asset class limits.
-While the optimal strategic allocation to foreign assets differs dependent on each investor’s personal circumstances, for many it could be at least a third of their assets, as evidenced in Figure 1 below.
+While the optimal strategic allocation to foreign assets depends on each investor’s personal circumstances, for many it could be at least a third of their assets, as evidenced in Figure 1 below.

 Source: Professor Dave Bradfield, Brian Munro and Dieter Hendricks, Cadiz Securities, 2010